1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > attains Krsna consciousness, then everything is revealed to

-> him, as the sun reveals everything in the
+> him, as everything is revealed by the sun in the

 > daytime.
 The living entity is bewildered in so many ways.

-> For instance, when he thinks himself God,
+> For instance, when he unceremoniously thinks himself God,

-> unceremoniously, he actually falls into the last snare of
+> he actually falls into the last snare of

 > nescience.
 If a living entity is God, then how can he